rogeruiz/srht-writing/content/en/writing/using-the-new-gandi-provider/index.md

 ## Running the plans and applies with safety

 With this provider in particular, it's great that DNS records get updated in place.
-As usual, Terraform will update or control parts of the infrastructure that it knows about leaving the rest of the infrastructure alone.
+As usual, *Terraform* will update or control parts of the infrastructure that it knows about leaving the rest of the infrastructure alone.

-Known issues around the Gandi API and the Terraform provider include setting a long value for `TXT` records.
-The solution seems to include escaped quotes in your DNS record values to prevent the Gandi API from splitting up the values.
+Known issues around the *Gandi* API and the *Terraform* provider include setting a long value for `TXT` records.
+The solution seems to include escaped quotes in your DNS record values to prevent the *Gandi* API from splitting up the values.

 [➡️ Remember to include escaped quotes in your TXT records to avoid running into this bug](https://github.com/go-gandi/terraform-provider-gandi/issues/40).

-I had minimal issues with the provider and I'm excited to manage more of my Gandi infrastructure with Terraform going forward.
+I had minimal issues with the provider and I'm excited to manage more of my *Gandi* infrastructure with *Terraform* going forward.
 Thanks for making it this far and reading this.
-I hope it helps you understand more how to leverage Terraform to manage your DNS records with Gandi.
+I hope it helps you understand more how to leverage *Terraform* to manage your DNS records with *Gandi*.